 1968 (22nd October)

-The Democrats lost the election to Richard Nixon
+The Democrats lost the election to Republican Richard Nixon.

 Lyndon retired to his ranch in Stonewall, Texas where he began writing his first book The Choices We Face.